moliver28/research-handbook/content/handbook/security/security-operations/sirt/security-incident-communication-plan.md

 - Editing and improving first drafts **provided by** `CMOC`
 - Advising on appropriate channels and forms of communication needed
 - Acting as an approval point on final messaging to ensure it’s ready for external use
-- Liaising with PR and corporate communications for additional reviews and/or messaging needs (public/media statements)
+- Liaising with Legal, PR and corporate communications for additional reviews and/or messaging needs (public/media statements)
 - Deploying the messaging via collaboration with our PR (media statement), Content Marketing (blog post) and Marketing Operations teams (email response)
 - Posting final communications materials to slack channels (`#developer-relations`, `#social_media_action`, `#sales`, `#security-department` and `#customer-success`) for awareness and use.
   - `Support manager on call` will manage support team awareness